-In the current climate, you can no longer send your engineers on customer sites.
-So how are you meant to diagnose and resolve production issues if you can’t access the live environment?
+In the new world, it can be difficult to send engineers on customer sites.
+So how are engineers meant to diagnose and resolve production issues if they can’t access the live environment?

-Software failure replay systems offer a solution.
+Time travel debugging offers a solution.
 Imagine a CCTV camera recording an event.
 You don’t have to be in the same place at the same time as the recorded event to see what happened.
 A recording file is produced which can be subsequently replayed and reviewed to figure out what happened.
 Learn more about time travel debugging.

 Here is how it works when LiveRecorder is embedded into your product when you deploy: